jperov/Store-Performance-Dashboard/ReadMe.md

 ### Purpose

-This interactive dashboard was created to provide retail management and the C-suite with a complete picture of individual store, and overall company performance in key metrics over time.
+This interactive dashboard was created to provide retail management and executives with a complete picture of both individual store, and overall company performance in key metrics over time.

 ### Features: